incoming-inc/ios-template-app/existing-project-cocoapod.md

 For instructions on how to create the today widget and notification UI targets, c.f. the widget [Today widget integration](./widget-integration.html) and [Custom notification UI](./custom-notification-ui.html) integration pages.

-        platform :ios, '8.0'

-        use_frameworks!
+        platform :ios, '8.0' # or whichever version your app is targetting.
+8.0 is the minimum for the PVN SDK use_frameworks!

         target 'MyApp' do
           pod 'IncomingSDK/IncomingPVN'
-        end

-        # optional, if you want the video widget
-        target 'MyAppWidget' do
-            pod 'IncomingSDK/TodayWidget'
-        end

-        # optional, if you want the notification content extension
-        target 'MyAppNotificationUI' do
-          platform :ios, '10.0'
-          pod 'IncomingSDK/NotificationUI'
         end

 Once added, run `pod install`.